 Interdisciplinary collaboration is central to the IGU’s operations and long-term objectives, as evident in recent initiatives on urban environment, geographical education and building a database of related peer-reviewed journals.
 The most ambitious is the UN International Year of Global Understanding (IYGU) aimed at fostering international cooperation based on awareness of the relationships between local actions and global problems.
 The IGU also supports the participation of geographers in world scientific communities through affiliation with the International Council for Science and the International Social Science Council.
 The IGU Congress is held every four years — in 2012 it was in Cologne and in 2016 it will be in Beijing.
 Regional Conferences are annual events hosted recently in Santiago, Kyoto and Krakow.

 IGU Moscow 2015 will focus on five main themes: urban environment, polar studies, climate change, global conflicts, and regional sustainability.
-The programme is rooted in principals of diversity and interdisciplinary exchange.
+The programme is rooted in principles of diversity and interdisciplinary exchange.
 It will feature a variety of meetings, including plenary sessions, lectures, panel discussions, workshops and other events.
 There will also be opportunities to share ideas on IGU projects and the role of geographers in international initiatives such as Future Earth.
 Geographical education and integration of young scholars will be central to each of the conference themes.
 The programme will feature a day for young scholars as well as sessions on “Academic Geography for Secondary Schools” and “Teaching Geography in the University.”
 IGU Moscow will also include the 2015 International Geographical Olympiad.